 In classical physics, the objects have a definite state prior to measurement.
 So, the measurement only reveals the state prior to measurement.
 In quantum physics, matter is not in a definite state, and measurement creates this definite state.
 How the possibility becomes definite remains unknown in quantum theory.
 Whatever that mechanism of reducing the possibility to definiteness be, it involves the supposition that the measuring system makes a “choice” from among the possible alternatives.

 So, what is the problem?
 The problem is that we describe the measured system as a possibility and the measuring system as a choice.
 Both the measuring and the measured systems are supposed to be material.
 According to quantum theory, they must both be in the state of possibility.
-But if they are both in the state of possibility, then there could never be an event—e.g. phenomena, events, measurements, etc. because choice is required to convert the possibility into definite state, and all matter is always a possibility.
+But if they are both in the state of possibility, then there could never be an event—e.g. phenomena, events, measurements, etc. because a choice is required to convert the possibility into a definite state, and all matter is always a possibility.

 The paradox in quantum theory is that it requires two contradictory ideas—possibility and choice—which are applied respectively to the measured and the measuring systems.
 These two contradictory ideas cannot be reconciled in a physical theory—i.e. a theory of material objects in space and time—without postulating two irreconcilable kinds of material entities.
 In other words, we can either have a theory of the measured system, or a theory of the measuring system, not both.
 Current quantum theory only claims to be a theory of the measured system, not a theory of the measuring system.
-That is, how the possibility becomes a definite reality remains and unsolved problem in quantum theory.
+That is, how the possibility becomes a definite reality remains an unsolved problem in quantum theory.

 What is the Evolutionary Theory?

 Evolutionary theory also uses two distinct ideas—namely random mutation and natural selection.
-Random mutation implies an uncertainty or possibility in the future states, while natural selection implies the choice of one among the many possible future states.
+Random mutation implies uncertainty or possibility in the future states, while natural selection implies the choice of one among the many possible future states.
 In evolutionary theory, the organism is in the state of possibility of many future states and the environment makes a choice about which of these states will be permitted.

 Where Lies the Problem?